Tekateka/Credit-Risk-Analysis/README.md

 ##### Balanced Random Forest Classifier

 The Random Forest model shows the accuracy score of 68% and the precision, recall and F1 for high risk were 88%, 37% and 52%, respectively.
-Precision and recall for low risk was 100%.
+The precision and recall for low risk were 100%.

 ![](RandomForest.png)

 ##### Easy Ensemble AdaBoost Classifier

 The balanced accuracy score was 93% and the precision for high risk was 9% with 92% recall.
-The precision and recall for low risk were almost 100% and 94%, respectively.
+The precision and recall for low risk were 100% and 94%, respectively.

 ![](Ensemble.png)

 ## Summary

 Below is the summary of the top six models which scored the highest balanced accuracy scores:-
-- Easy Ensemble Classifier 93%
+- Easy Ensemble Classifier 93%.
-- Random Forest 68%
+- Random Forest 68%.
-- SMOTE 66%
+- SMOTE 66%.

 Regarding Random Forest model, the precision and recall for low risk were 100%, however the accuracy score was lower than Ensemble Classifier.
-Easy Ensemble model has predicted 93 observations as actual high risk (true positive) out of 101) observations (92%).
+The Easy Ensemble model has predicted 93 observations as actual high risk (true positive) out of 101 observations (92%).
 Similarly, the actual low risk was predicted by 94% as true negative (16121 out of 17104).
 Additionally, the accuracy score for Ensemble model was 93%.
-Therefore, I would recommend the Easy Ensemble Classifier for prediction credit risk.
+Therefore, I would recommend the Easy Ensemble Classifier to use for prediction credit risk.